pgmorales76/receipts_for_lovely_loveseats/README.md

 When you're single, is there any reason to purchase furniture, which seats more than one person?!🤣

-When you're single, isn't a "loveseat" your own chair?!🤣
+When you're single, isn't a "loveseat" your own chair, in front of the computer?!🤣

 Let me know what you think.